RuoranXu/RuoranXu.github.io/_pages/about.md

 # 🔥 News
 - *FUTURE*: In the coming months, we will launch a large language model for solving Lean analytic geometry problems, a dual-feedback model with multimodal embedding in prover, and a large Olympic physics competition special benchmark.
+- *2026.02*：&nbsp;🎉🎉 Hilbert-Geo: Solving Solid Geometric Problems by Neural-Symbolic Reasoning was accepted by CVPR2026.
 - *2026.02*: &nbsp;🎉🎉 We have constructed a large benchmark of multimodal geometry problems, Omni-Geo and live-Omni-Geo, which is expected to be submitted to ECCV2026.
 - *2026.01*: &nbsp;🎉🎉 This is my first attempt in the field of optimization.
 I submitted a paper on the optimization behavior of non-smooth perception to ICML2026.
 - *2025.11*: &nbsp;🎉🎉 I have completed a manuscript on solving multimodal mathematical problems and submitted it to CVPR2026.